imbg-ua/ImageTextureFinder/README.md

     python -m build      # .whl and .gz output will be at ./dist directory python3 -m twine upload dist/*   # note that this can accidentally upload unneeded builds
     ```

+---

+## Algorithm notes

+Step 1 performs an LBP and creates histograms for each **method**.

+**Method** is a combination of the following parameters:
+- image name
+- image channel
+- LBP radius
+- LBP number of points

+Every method's result got saved into the separate `.npy` file.
+There is a correspondence betweeen a method and a computational job.

+Step 2 collects all the results and concatenate them along the features dimension.
+That means that feature vector of a patch is a concatenation of all LBP codes from all channels and all LBP radii.